gvwilson/sys-tutorial/pages/index.md

 [% section_break class="topic" title="Starting Over" %]

 -   Pretend to be our own [%g certificate_authority "certificate authority" %] (CA)
--   Use our CA certificate to [%g digial_signature "sign" %] the server's certificate
+-   Use our CA certificate to [%g digital_signature "sign" %] the server's certificate
     -   We can use the CA to sign any number of certificates

 [% single "src/create_signed_cert.sh" %]

 -   Run the server with the newly-created certificate

+[% single "src/file_server_signed.sh" %]

 -   Point `requests` at the CA certificate
     -   Which it then uses to check that the server's certificate is properly signed